FlorisFok/lit-gpt-erasmus/README.md

 python3 scripts/prepare_any.py --checkpoint_dir data/$MY_MODEL --destination_path data/$OUT_FILE --data_dir data/$TOKENIZER/$IN_FILE
 ```

 ## Run MultiNode

 Here we are on the machine, not in the docker, and we are logged into two machines.
+If we add `--pretrain checkpoints/$MY_MODEL` to the command we will pretrain from that specific checkpoint.
+If not defined it will default to the setting mentioned in the trainer2 script and train from scratch.
 For node1 one we have:

 ``` shell
 docker run --shm-size=1g --ulimit memlock=-1 --ulimit stack=67108864 -v /home/ffok/data:/app/data -v /home/ffok/out:/app/out -v /home/ffok/lit-gpt-erasmus/pretrain:/app/pretrain -v /home/ffok/checkpoints:/app/checkpoints -e NCCL_IB_DISABLE=1 --network host -v /home/ffok/lit-gpt-erasmus/lit_gpt:/app/lit_gpt --gpus all -d erasmus-gpt:0.2.2 lightning run model --node-rank=0 --main-address=10.3.123.10 --accelerator=cuda --devices=4 --num-nodes=2 pretrain/trainer2.py --train_data_dir data/$OUT_FILE --pretrain checkpoints/$MY_MODEL